 Jump To

-What Makes Up Orange Extract?
+🤷 What is Orange Extract?

-Seek quality, organic oranges from local farms in order to make an extract that is free from exterior biological contamination; the outermost part of the peel has the most essential oil.
+Simply fill a glass container with fresh orange peels, then fill it up with an alcohol-like vodka and store it for a month.
+Make sure to seek quality organic oranges from local farms in order to make an extract that’s free from exterior biological contamination.
 The hardest part will be waiting for it to bloom into that delicious concentrated flavor, which can take several months.

 - Biscotti – Orange extract is in this Cranberry Orange Biscotti recipe